How to withdraw the money you earned with FBS?

-CFD or the contract for difference allows you to exchange the difference in the value of a particular asset from the moment you open a contract to the moment you close it.
+CFDs, or contracts for difference, allow you to exchange the difference in the value of a particular asset from the moment you open a contract to the moment you close it.
 Simply put, you get your profit from the difference in financial assets’ prices.

-With CFD, you can trade indices, stocks, futures, commodities, currencies – basically, anything.
+With these contracts, you can trade indices, stocks, futures, commodities, currencies – basically, anything.
 The price of the CFD is the price of the asset, and if the asset’s price is going up, so is the CFD’s price.
-The main feature of the CFD trading is that you don’t actually own the asset: if you trade gold or oil, you don’t physically hold it.
+The main feature of CFD trading is that you don’t actually own the asset: if you trade gold or oil, you don’t physically hold it.

-With CFD, you trade a particular number of units.
+With CFDs, you trade a particular number of units.
 You have two options.

 - Buy, or “go long.”
 In this scenario, you expect the asset’s price to grow in the future.
 If you’re good with forecasting, you can get a serious profit even when the price changes are insignificant.